 Panther chameleons are found in the wild in Madagascar.
 They are called panther chameleons due to the markings on their bodies being similar to a panther big cat.

-They display astonishingly bright and vibrant colors and, even more remarkably, they are colored depending on what local of Madagascar they are from.
+They display astonishingly bright and vibrant colors and, even more remarkably, they are colored depending on what locale of Madagascar they are from.

 Panther chameleons from Nosy Be and Ambanja are bright electric blue, whereas those from Ambilobe and Sambava are redder in appearance.

 They are a great choice of pet for beginners because they are quite hardy and easy to look after.
-All of their needs can be provided by using equipment widely available in pet stores.
+All of their needs can be provided by using equipment widely available in pet stores and online.
 The chameleons themselves are also easily purchased from pet stores and private breeders.

 You can read more about what they need and how to set up their cage in my panther chameleon cage setup guide.

-As panther chameleons are so vibrantly colored and so suitable for pets they’re not the cheapest chameleon to buy.
-A baby will cost between$150 and $200 depending on its locale.
+As panther chameleons are so vibrantly colored and so suitable for pets, they’re not the cheapest chameleon to buy.
+A baby will cost between$250 and $450 depending on its locale.

-If you can afford it they’re the best choice of chameleon for a pet in my opinion, for a beginner or experienced keep alike.
+If you can afford it they’re the best choice of chameleon for a pet in my opinion, for a beginner or experienced keeper alike.

 2. Veiled Chameleon